 - Students must apply and be accepted to John Carroll University prior to February 1, 2015.

-- A group of applications will be identified and selected for an in-person interview with the Scholarship Committee in March 2015.
+- A group of applications will be identified and selected for an in-person interview with the Scholarship Committee on March 1, 2015.
 Candidates will receive further information prior to the interview.